ZEISS-PiWeb/PiWeb-Api/_pages/03-rawdata.md

 ##{{page.sections['update']}}

-Updating a raw data object works nearly identically to adding raw data objects.
-The only difference is the key which the raw data object is identified by and which is mandatory.
+Updating a raw data object works almost identically like adding raw data objects.
+The only difference is the key by which the raw data object is identified and which is mandatory.

 ##{{page.sections['delete']}}

-If a key is given within the uri only the raw data object with the given key otherwise all raw data objects which belong to the entity will be deleted.
+If a key is given within the uri, only the raw data object with the given key will be deleted.
+Otherwise all raw data objects which belong to the entity will be deleted.

-### Delete raw data object with key 0 for a part with the uuid b8f5d3fe-5bd5-406b-8053-67f647f09dc7
+### Delete the raw data object with the key 0 for a part with the uuid b8f5d3fe-5bd5-406b-8053-67f647f09dc7

-#### Example for direct webservice call
+#### Example of direct webservice call

 Request